 The 6 week beginners course is a great way to begin your yoga journey.
 We will break the physical postures into categories so you will understand the form and functions of the postures.
 And you will be surrounded by other beginners so will feel comfortable to learn and ask questions in a friendly environment.

 The open-level Rise and Shine and Slow flow classes are perfect if you want some gentle yoga that will both stretch and strengthen the body.
 Or if you want a more dynamic, faster-paced style then you would also be welcome to the open level Vinyasa Flow class.
-This class is open to all and modifications are offered for each posture so you can adapt the posture to what feels right for you.
 The class moves fairly fast so be prepared to build heat but feel invigorated!
+All these classes are open to all and modifications are offered for each posture so you can adapt the posture to what feels right for you.

 View the timetable for up to date information about class times and locations.